mbh038/r4nuc/docs/index.md

 # url: your book url like https://bookdown.org/yihui/bookdown
 # cover-image: path to the social sharing image like images/cover.jpg
 description: |
-  This is a minimal example of using the bookdown package to write a book.
+  This is the main text for those at Newquay University Centre who wih to analyse their data.
 The HTML output format for this example is bookdown::gitbook, set in the _output.yml file.
 link-citations: yes
 github-repo: rstudio/bookdown-demo